In Exercises 13–20, express the indicated degree of likelihood as... | Channels for Pearson+

 Probability

 Probability is a measure of the likelihood that a particular event will occur, expressed as a value between 0 and 1.
 A probability of 0 indicates that the event cannot happen, while a probability of 1 indicates certainty that the event will occur.
-Understanding how to calculate and interpret probabilities is essential for analyzing situations involving uncertainty.
+In this context, the probability of the last digit being zero is calculated based on the total number of possible outcomes.

 Recommended video: